britram/taps-transports/draft-ietf-taps-transports.md

 A mandatory checksum provides a basic integrity check against misdelivery and data corruption over the entire packet.
 Applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.
-The TCP checksum does not support partial corruption protection (as in DCCP/UDP-Lite).
+The TCP checksum does not support partial payload protection (as in DCCP/UDP-Lite).

 TCP supports only unicast connections.